 - Made by the same company that makes Swiss Army knives.

-- Sharp cutting edge that can be easily sharpened.
+- Sharp cutting edge that you can easily sharpen.

-- A non-slip handle so that you’re not likely to drop the knife if your hand’s wet and the boat moves a bit (this was a HUGE problem with the knives I had — if you’re not already living aboard, don’t underestimate this!).
+- A non-slip handle so that you’re not likely to drop the knife if your hand’s wet when the boat moves.
+This was a HUGE problem with the knives I had — if you’re not already living aboard, don’t underestimate this!).

 - Well-balanced knives that are well-designed for their intended tasks.

-- AND a perfect system for storing them in a drawer on a boat — the BladeSafe, shown at right.
-These can also be used with other knives — more details below.
+- AND a perfect system for storing them in a drawer on a boat.
+I tell you about the BladeSafe below.
+You can also use these with other knives–more details below.

-My choices for a basic set of knives (there are far more sizes available if you’re looking for something else — this is what I’d think of as a good combination to start with):
+I suggest this for a basic set of knives.
+There are far more sizes available if you’re looking for something else.
+This is what I’d think of as a good combination to start with):

-- My favorite fillet knife (you are going to catch some fish, aren’t you?) is the Rapala Fish’n Fillet — it is wickedly sharp and thin enough to do the job right.
+- My favorite fillet knife (you are going to catch some fish, aren’t you?) is the Rapala Fish’n Fillet.
+It is wickedly sharp and thin enough to do the job right.
 It also works well for boning other meat, such as chicken breasts, pork chops and beef.
-We were given one as a “bon voyage” present, and like it so much that we bought a second one so that we could each be using one at the same time!
+We received one as a “bon voyage” present.
+And I liked it so much that we bought a second one.
+That way we could each using one at the same time!

-My thinking is that it’s not nearly as important to have a huge selection of knives in a variety of sizes as it is to have good knives in a few basic sizes.
+It’s not nearly as important to have a huge selection of knives in a variety of sizes as it is to have good knives in a few basic sizes.
 And with the limited storage space on most cruising boats, it’s even more important.
-These knives, along with a good sharpener (below) are an excellent core collection.
+These knives, along with a good sharpener (below), are an excellent core collection.

 Knife Storage

-The only truly safe storage for knives on a boat is in a drawer — and preferably one that locks, with the knives in a sheath that isn’t going to come off accidentally.
-Knife blocks and magnetic strips simply don’t work to fully secure knives against the motion of the boat, and it is extremely dangerous to have an unsheathed knife flying around the boat in rolly seas or a squall.
+The only truly safe storage for knives on a boat is in a drawer, preferably one that locks.
+Put the knives in a sheath that isn’t going to come off accidentally.
+Knife blocks and magnetic strips simply don’t work to fully secure knives against the motion of the boat.
+And it is extremely dangerous to have an unsheathed knife flying around the boat in rolly seas or a squall.

 That’s why I like the BladeSafe.
-It has a locking mechanism so it won’t fall off the knife — a problem with using most sheaths (the cardboard sheaths that came with my knives quickly disintegrated in the humidity on board).
+The locking mechanism keeps it from falling off the knives.
+This is a problem with using most sheaths.
+The cardboard sheaths that came with my knives quickly disintegrated in the humidity on board.
 These were designed for traveling chefs, who need to transport numerous sharp knives.
-The knives don’t get nicked, the sheaths don’t take up a ton of room, and you don’t get stabbed trying to get one out — or if the drawer opens at a bad time and one flies out.
+The knives don’t get nicked.
+The sheaths don’t take up a ton of room.
+And you don’t get stabbed trying to get one out.
+Or if the drawer opens at a bad time and one flies out.
 And the BladeSafe is more budget-friendly than a lot of other storage options, at $2 to $6 per knife.
 It’s made by Victorinox and designed for their knives, but it will work with others as well.

 Knife Sharpening